Controlling Sources of Toxic Air Pollutants

 This page provides a summary of Federal and State programs to limit releases of pollutants from stationary sources (large industrial facilities and some specific small sources) and from mobile sources (such as cars, trucks, airplanes and locomotives and lawn, farming and construction equipment).
 The summary focuses on strategies addressing the releases of toxic air pollutants since these pollutants are the focus of the Community Air Screen Program.

 The summary is intended to provide the reader with a general understanding of the history and types of programs implemented to control these pollutants.
 This overview is not comprehensive.
-Readers are encouraged to review "Taking Toxics Out of the Air" at EPA's web page linked in the right column under "Links Leaving DEC's Website."
+Readers are encouraged to review "Reducing Emissions of Hazardous Air Pollutants" at EPA's web page linked in the right column under "Links Leaving DEC's Website."